dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/how-to-create-control-binding.md

     > [!NOTE]
     > As simple-bound controls show only a single data element, it's very typical to include navigation logic in a Windows Form with simple-bound controls.

-## How to Create a Bound Control and Format the Displayed Data
+## How to create a bound control and format the displayed data

 With Windows Forms data binding, you can format the data displayed in a data-bound control by using the **Formatting and Advanced Binding** dialog.